Stuart Schweigert: Detroit Lions

-Schweigert was signed by the Detroit Lions on November 19, 2008 after the team waived safety LaMarcus Hicks.
-He played six games with the team but was eventually cut by the Lions on September 5, 2009 before the regular season.
+Schweigert was signed by the Detroit Lions on November 19, 2008, after the team waived safety LaMarcus Hicks.
+He played six games with the team but was eventually cut by the Lions on September 5, 2009, before the regular season.

 Omaha Nighthawks

 In May 2010, Schweigert signed with the Omaha Nighthawks of the United Football League.
 Schweigert played with the Nighthawks until their collapse midway through the 2012 season.
 During the 2011 season, Schweigert played well enough to earn the UFL's Defensive Player of the Year Award.

+NFL career statistics

 Coaching career

 On April 7, 2015, Schweigert was named the head coach of the Saginaw Sting, a franchise that he and two others own.

 On August 13, 2015, Schweigert joined the Saginaw Valley State University coaching staff as an offensive assistant helping work with tight ends, along with responsibilities with special teams and running the scout team defense.
 On September 18, 2015, Schweigert was relieved of his duties with the team after an DUI arrest.